gracejiang/wealth-and-chance/README.md

-# OIDD 325 Case 1 Documentation
+# Exploring Wealth and Chance